 If you are visiting Bangkok in Thailand and only have a limited amount of time there, choose a few of these top 7 things to do and see.
 Below you will find a mix of fantastic things to do which will give you a taste of what Bangkok has to offer.
+Don’t forget to try out the delicious food in Bangkok check out this Thailand Food Guide (Bangkok Street Food).
+This guide also gives you great information on: How To Eat Like A Local Inn The Bangkok Shopping District.

 Built around 1782, and for 150 years it was home of the Thai King.
 The Grand Palace is one of the most visited sights inn Bangkok, due to it’s beautiful grounds and architecture. you can see the emerald Buddha here (Phra Kaew Morakot) which dates back to eh 15th century AD.
 Please be aware of dress code rules prior to visiting and leave yourself plenty of time to visit as it is a huge complex with numerous buildings and things to see, not forgetting all the wonderful photos you will be able to take here.